danielmrhodes/JANUS/README.md

 The ROOT file hist_file.root now contains many histograms and can be opened with any standard ROOT installation.

 The correlator is a small program compiled with ROOT libraries.
 To correctly sort the simulated data, the correlator.cc file needs to be edited and recompiled.
-Directly after the inlcude statements there are several variables which need to be changed to match the simulation input.
+Immediately after the inlcude statements there are several variables which need to be changed to match the simulation input.

 To recompile the correlator, simply